Rwanda · Close Protection & Executive Security

 Crime

-Kigali has low crime rates by African capital standards.
-The government enforces public order strictly.
+Kigali has genuinely low crime rates by African capital standards.
+The government enforces public order strictly and visibly.
 Petty theft and opportunistic crime occur at low frequency compared to Nairobi, Lagos, or Johannesburg.
+For HNWI principals and conference attendees, the risk is more reputational and profile-management related than physical.

 Vetted operators with direct experience in Kigali